Blue Jays to play in Buffalo minor league park amid pandemic

 The Blue Jays and visiting teams and personnel will fill two hotels, Poloncarz said, and restaurants will cater their food.
 He told residents not to expect to bump into players around town.
 “They will basically be sequestered and quarantining in hotels,” Poloncarz said.

-At a separate news conference at the ballpark, Rich Baseball Operations President Mike Buczkowski said the team won’t know when the first game will be played until it evaluates what modifications will be needed.
+At a separate news conference at the ballpark, Mike Buczkowski, president of Rich Baseball Operations, which manages the Bisons, said the team won’t know when the first game will be played until it evaluates what modifications will be needed.

 “We’re further challenged in doing that by COVID and by the protocols and the safety measures that have to be in place for the players,” Buczkowski said.